-Is pandemic-fueled identity theft making your workplace less productive?
+Is identity theft making your workplace less productive?

-A lot, actually.
-Fraud can be a big distraction, as undoing identity theft takes an average of six months and 100 to 200 hours of a person’s time.
-Much of that untangling happens during business hours, when agencies like the IRS are open.
+Resolving fraud can be incredibly time-consuming.
+In fact, undoing identity theft can take an average of six months and 100 to 200 hours of a person’s time.
+Much of that untangling happens during business hours, when government agencies and financial institutions are open.

 Studies have shown that even small distractions can derail productivity, so imagine the havoc wreaked by a 200-hour ordeal.